 5 Leupold FX-II Scout 2.5x28mm Duplex

 While Leupold is manufactured newer designs, nothing beats a classic slim and trim optic.
-If only one of the capability to see targets at a distance, and use crosshairs to simplify your aiming reference then this duplex scout scope from Leupold is perfect.
+If all you need is the capability to see targets at a distance, and use crosshairs to simplify your aiming reference then this duplex scout scope from Leupold is perfect.

 It has fixed 2.5x magnification and is designed with a generous eye box and eye relief to make it easy to shoot at long distance.
-The lenses contained in the scope are fully multicoated and the entire scope of holds many of Leupold’s reputation for quality and design.
+The lenses contained in the scope are fully multi coated and the entire scope maintains Leupold’s reputation for quality and design.

-However, with such a small objective bell, and fixed magnification this is not scope it is going to like to shoot very far or quickly.
-This is a great scout scope for anyone looking for a plain jane hunting optic, or something just to go to the range and plank with.
+However, with such a small objective lens, and fixed magnification this is not a scope for shooting in low light, at extreme range or quickly.
+This is a great scout scope for anyone looking for a plain Jane hunting optic, or something just to go to the range and plink with.

-For optic that is as light and minimalistic as it gets, this FX-II scout scope from Leupold simply can’t be beat.
+For an optic at under $500 that is as light and minimalistic as it gets, this FX-II scout scope from Leupold simply can’t be beaten.

 6 Burris 200261 Ballistic Plex 2-7x32mm

-Burris is a bit of a sleeper when it comes to optics.
-They’ll get overshadowed with a bigger brands that have more options.
-Many of their scopes are extraordinarily cost-effective and fill very specific niches within the hunting and shooting world.
+Burris are often overshadowed by bigger brands that have more options but many of their scopes are extraordinarily cost-effective and fill very specific niches within the hunting and shooting world.
 This scout scope, in particular, is a perfect example.

 The best thing about this scout scope is the BDC reticle included.
-Many scout scopes that include BDC reticles because the emphasis on accuracy at distance that many scout rifle shooters insist on.
-This scope, however, is perfect for M1A because the long eye relief of the scope, combined with that BDC reticle and modest magnification that you can make fast snap shots at long-range.
+Many scout scopes include BDC reticles to provide the accuracy at distance that many scout rifle shooters insist on.
+This scope, however, is perfect for M1A because the long eye relief of the scope, combined with that BDC reticle and modest magnification allow you to make fast snap shots at long-range.

 If you’re using your rifle for hunting or just general plinking, it doesn’t get any better than this Burris scout scope.